Click on the faculty member below to view their biography:

 Composition Area Coordinator

 Daniel Asia, b.
 Seattle, WA 1953, has been an eclectic and unique composer from the start.
 He has enjoyed the usual grants from Meet the Composer, a UK Fulbright award, Guggeneheim Fellowship, MacDowell and Tanglewood fellowships, ASCAP and BMI prizes, Copland Fund grants, and numerous others.
 In 2010 he was awarded an Academy Award in Music from the American Academy of Arts and Letters.
 From 1991-1994 he was Composer- in Residence of the Phoenix Symphony.

 His various orchestral works have been performed by the Cincinnati Symphony, Seattle Symphony, Milwaukee Symphony, New Jersey Symphony, Phoenix Symphony, American Composers Orchestra, Columbus Symphony, Grand Rapids Symphony, Jacksonville Symphony, Chattanooga Symphony, Memphis Symphony, Tucson Symphony, Knoxville Symphony, Greensboro Symphony, Seattle Youth Symphony Orchestra, Colorado Philharmonic Orchestra, and many others.

 Electro-Acoustic Music Studio, Director

 Research interests: music composition, acoustic music, electro-acoustic music, improvisation, analysis of contemporary music

 The Boston Globe has described Craig Walsh's (b.
 1971) music as "teemingly imaginative, from a composer whom we want to hear more," Fanfare Magazine remarked that his music’s energy “gives one a buzz," and New York Classical Review wrote, "Walsh's Quartet is ingenious and powerful...[it] may well be a 21st-century classic."

-Walsh is the recipient of numerous awards including a Guggenheim Fellowship, Meet-The-Composer/MetLife Creative Connection Grant, ASCAP Foundation Grant, Jebediah New Music Commission, Salvatore Martirano Award, St. Botolph Club Creative Award, Concorso Internazionale Luigi Russolo, National Association of Composers in the United States, Friends and Enemies of New Music, Music Teachers National Association (MTNA), Siday Prize for Musical Creativity, and grants from the American Society of Composers, Authors and Publishers (ASCAP), and the Lee Ettelson Composer’s Award for chamber music, among others.
+Walsh is the recipient of numerous awards including a Guggenheim Fellowship, Meet-The-Composer/MetLife Creative Connection Grant, Jebediah New Music Commission, Salvatore Martirano Award, St. Botolph Club Creative Award, Concorso Internazionale Luigi Russolo, National Association of Composers in the United States, Friends and Enemies of New Music, Music Teachers National Association (MTNA), Siday Prize for Musical Creativity, and grants from the American Society of Composers, Authors and Publishers (ASCAP), and the Lee Ettelson Composer’s Award for chamber music, among others.